envoyproxy/learnenvoy/_articles/routing-basics.md

 Our header rule says that if a header with `x-canary-version` and a value of `service1a` is present, route the request to our new service.
 If that header is absent, requests will continue to route to our original service.

-If you've previously run the Envoy Zipkin examples, you may need to shut down those containers with this command in the `zipkin-tracing` directory:

-`docker-compose down --remove-orphans`

-Start your example again in the `zipkin-tracing` directory by running this command

-`docker-compose up --build -d`

 If we make a request to our service with no headers, you'll get a response from service 1.